Montenegro denounces protest attack on its embassy in Serbia

 “Shocked at the image of the desecrated #Montenegro flag at the country’s Belgrade Embassy,” she said.
 “Attack on a diplomatic mission is absolutely unacceptable.
 Difference of opinions must be resolved through dialogue, not violence or acts of vandalism.”

-Members of the same Serbian soccer fan group, known as “delije,” were behind attacks against Western embassies in Belgrade in 2008, when the U.S. Embassy in Belgrade was set on fire as police stood close by.
+Members of the same Serbian soccer fan group, known as “Delije,” were behind attacks against Western embassies in Belgrade in 2008, when the U.S. Embassy in Belgrade was set on fire as police stood close by.
 Then, the group was protesting a declaration of independence by Serbia’s former Kosovo province.

 Delije, Serbian for “tough boys,” are known for close ties with current Serbia’s ruling nationalist party and the secret police.